jentery/401/index.md

 *Monday, September 18th*

 * Please read Mozilla's ["Getting Started with HTML"](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Getting_started) and ["What's in the Head?
 Metadata in HTML."](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/The_head_metadata_in_HTML) You might check out [Visual Studio](https://code.visualstudio.com/) and [Brackets](https://brackets.io/), too.
-* Please also begin composing content for your first website (Site 1; see prompt above).
+* I recommend starting on your first website (Site 1; see prompt above), with attention to the content.
 Don't worry if it's rough.
 * In-class workshop: "Plain or WYSIWYG?: Getting to Know Your Text Editor"

 *Thursday, September 21st*